AlessiaCaramello/Vulnerable-neurons-in-AD/README.md

 2. **Prepare the "R code" folder**:
    This should should include:
    - "input" -> all input files listed above
+   - "input/pathway_analysis" --> all .tsv files from enriched pathways analysis
    - "R scripts" -> all scripts available in this repository
    - "ImageJ_macro" -> containing the "ImageJ macro/Plaques mask and rings.ijm" script and the "mask_channels" folder (which should contain all amyloid-b ROIs - not provided)
    - "plots" -> [empty] output for plots